jdeluyck/kcoreorg-website/_posts/2008/2008-06-01-phptelemeter-133-released.md

 tags:
   - phptelemeter
 ---
-After nearly 8 months of no release (if you don't count the 1.33-beta1), I've just released <a HREF="http://phptelemeter.kcore.org/" TARGET="_blank">phptelemeter 1.33</a>.
+After nearly 8 months of no release (if you don't count the 1.33-beta1), I've just released [phptelemeter 1.33](http://phptelemeter.kcore.org/).
 This version includes the following changes:

   * Added red-hilighting support to plaintext_graphonly publisher
   * Moved the publisher parameter to a new [publisher] section, allowing for publisher-specific config settings